Predicting Network Controllability Robustness: A Convolutional Neural Network Approach: Experimental Study

 \subsection{Computational Costs}

-Given an $N$-node network without self-loops and multiple links, there could be $N\cdot(N-1)/2$ directed edges at most.
-For sparse networks considered here, with a small average degree $\langle k\rangle=a$, there are $aN$ edges in total, with ${N\cdot(N-1)/2\choose aN} \times 2^{aN}$ possible combinations.
+Given an $N$-node network without self-loops and multiple links, there could be $N\cdot(N-1)$ directed edges at most.
+For sparse networks considered here, with a small average degree $\langle k\rangle=a$, there are $aN$ edges in total, with ${N\cdot(N-1)\choose aN}$ possible combinations.
 This shows the impossibility of exhaustively enumerating all possible networks with fixed size and average degree.
 Further, with a given adjacency matrix at hand, the simulation to measure its controllability robustness is non-trivial.
 The simulation process should be iterated for $N-1$ times.
-At each time step $t$, when $t$ nodes have been removed, the major computational cost includes: 1) to find the node with the maximum betweenness or degree among the present $N-t$ nodes; 2) to calculate the current controllability, using Eq. (\ref{eq:sc}) or Eq. (\ref{eq:ec}).
+At each time step $t$, when $t$ nodes have been removed, the major computational cost includes: 1) to find the node with the maximum betweenness or degree among the present $N-t$ nodes; 2) to calculate the current controllability, using Eq. (\ref{eq:ec}) or Eq. (\ref{eq:sc}), both are time-consuming in traditional simulation.

 Empirically, given a PC with configuration as introduced above, the elapsed time is about 90 seconds for a QSN with $N=1000$ and $\langle k\rangle=10$ under the attack by TDA, to collect a controllability robustness curve by simulation.
 In contrast, it needs less than 0.2 seconds to get a controllability robustness predicted curve by a well-trained CNN.
 The training overhead is also low, which costs less than 5 hours to train a CNN using $4\times4\times800$ samples.
+The convergence process of loss values is plotted in Fig. \ref{fig:loss}.
+An example of run time comparison is available with source codes\footnote{\url{https://fylou.github.io/sourcecode.html}}.

 In summary, it is not only effective, but also efficient to train a CNN and then use it to predict the network controllability robustness.